lpadder/lpadder/README.md

 If you have any idea of feature to add, head on the [issues](https://github.com/Vexcited/lpadder/issues) and create a new issue with the `feature request` template.

-## Explaining the "lpadder project file structure"

-Each covers is bundled into a `.zip` file that contains a single `cover.json` file.
-This file contains the project's global configuration and data.

-You can see its interface (`ProjectStructure`) in the [`Project.ts`](./src/types/Project.ts) file.

-## Development

-lpadder was made using [Vite](https://vitejs.dev), [SolidJS](https://solidjs.com), [solid-start](https://github.com/solidjs/solid-start), [TypeScript](https://www.typescriptlang.org) and [WindiCSS](https://windicss.org).
-Deployment is powered by [Vercel](https://vercel.com). [pnpm](https://pnpm.io/) is the main package manager.
-Finally, [MongoDB Atlas](https://www.mongodb.com/atlas/database) is used to host the main database.

-- `pnpm dev`: Starts `solid-start` development server on port `3000`.
-  - Note: if you use a reverse proxy to access the development server, you'll need to change the `CLIENT_PORT` environment variable in `.env.local`  - a sample is available under `.env.sample`.
-The default value is `3000`.
-- `pnpm build`: Lints and builds the app.
-- `pnpm lint`: Runs `eslint` and `tsc`.
-- `pnpm release`: Runs `pnpm lint`, bumps the `version` in `package.json`, commits the changes and tag, then creates a GitHub Release.
-  - Note: the published GitHub release will trigger a GitHub Action that will run a Vercel build.
-On successful deploy, it will update the published GitHub Release and append `Deployment URL: <VERCEL_DEPLOY_URL>\n\n` at the top of the release body.

-If you want to contribute, please check [the roadmap](https://github.com/Vexcited/lpadder/projects/1).

 ## Credits

 - [mat1jaczyyy](https://github.com/mat1jaczyyy), for the [LP-Firmware-Utility](https://github.com/mat1jaczyyy/LP-Firmware-Utility) where a lot of device identification code has been taken.